maruthireddy432/excelr_assignments/README.md

-The repository contains implementations of python exercises, statical methods.
+The repository contains implementations of python exercises, statistical methods.